Time-dependent Ginzburg-Landau theory of the vortex spin Hall effect: TDGL theory of the inverse vortex spin Hall effect

 where $\Lambda$ is given by

-Note that, although no electric voltage is applied to the system, because the vortex motion inevitably induces a transverse voltage due to the Josephson equation~\cite{Josephson62,Anderson66}, we find that a voltage caused by the {\it inverse} vortex SHE, $V_{\rm iVSHE}= -E_{\rm iVSHE} \, y$, is necessary for a consistent description of the {\it inverse} vortex SHE.
+Note that the direction of the spin accumulation gradient in the above TDGL equation is arbitrary.
+But in order to explicitly write down the solution to the TDGL equation {\it in the specific gauge of} ${\bm A}= H x {\bf \hat{y}}$, choosing $x$ axis as the direction of spin accumulation gradient is convenient, which we adopt below.
+Note also that, although no electric voltage is applied to the system, because the vortex motion inevitably induces a transverse voltage due to the Josephson equation~\cite{Josephson62,Anderson66}, we find that a voltage caused by the {\it inverse} vortex SHE, $V_{\rm iVSHE}= -E_{\rm iVSHE} \, y$, is necessary for a consistent description of the {\it inverse} vortex SHE.

 Since the direction of the vortex motion is the same as in the previous section, we try to find a solution to Eq.~(\ref{eq:TDGL04}) in a form similar to Eq.~(\ref{eq:Schmid01}).
 Then, we find that, upon replacing $f_p(\bmr,t)$ with $g_p (\bmr,t) = f_p (\bmr,t) \exp(\Lambda k_0 p \ell^2 t)$, we can solve Eq.~(\ref{eq:TDGL04}) after choosing appropriate values of $u$ and $v$.
 Because of the additional factor $\exp(\Lambda k_0 p \ell^2 t)$ in $g_p$, however, the resultant $|\Psi(\bmr,t)|^2$ does not keep the periodic structure of the Abrikosov lattice.
 Therefore, we conclude that the spin accumulation gradient tends to break the vortex lattice structure, and it is impossible to construct the moving Abrikosov lattice solution to the {\it inverse} vortex SHE.